softreaver/issue_eureka_discovery/README.md

 # issue_eureka_discovery
-A minimal repository for an issue I have using eureka register method
+A minimal repository for an issue when using eureka register method

 **NOTE : This project is using Maven to pull dependencies.**